Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Close-up of inhomogeneous mixing: blobs/voids in turbulence

 \subsection{Interactions between blobs/voids and zonal flow}

-The interactions between blobs/voids dynamics and sheared flow are interesting.
-On the one hand, the $E \times B$ sheared flow can cause the decorrelation, distortion and breaking of blobs/voids and regulate the formation of blobs/voids and their transport~\cite{shesterikov2012_textor, biglari1990}.
-Recent experimental studies indicate that improvement of particle confinement and higher operational density are achieved in positive biasing discharges of J-TEXT as the outward motion of the blobs is blocked and the turbulent transport is reduced with stronger externally driven sheared flow~\cite{li2022_jtext, ke2022_electrode}.
-The turbulence spreading induced by blobs is found to decrease as the $E \times B$ shearing rate increases, while the turbulence spreading induced by voids is insensitive to $E \times B$ shearing rate, in the experiments which scan line-averaged density and plasma current approaching the Greenwald density limit~\cite{long2024_densitylimit}.
+The interactions between blobs/voids and sheared flow are complex.
+On the one hand, the $\mathbf{E} \times \mathbf{B}$ sheared flow can cause the decorrelation, distortion, and breaking of blobs/voids, and regulate the formation of blobs/voids and their transport \cite{shesterikov2012_textor, biglari1990}.
+Recent experimental studies indicate that improvement of particle confinement and higher operational density are achieved in positive biasing discharges of J-TEXT as the outward motion of the blobs is blocked, and the turbulent transport is reduced by stronger externally driven sheared flow \cite{li2022_jtext, ke2022_electrode}.
+In the experiments which scan line-averaged density and plasma current approaching the Greenwald density limit, the turbulence spreading induced by blobs is found to decrease as the $\mathbf{E} \times \mathbf{B}$ shearing rate increases, while the turbulence spreading induced by voids is insensitive to $\mathbf{E} \times \mathbf{B}$ shearing rate \cite{long2024_densitylimit}.

-On the other hand, radially propagating blobs/voids can excite drift waves and drive intermittent zonal flow~\cite{CaoPRL2025, ivanov2020}.
-This result could qualitatively explain the strong correlation between zonal flow power bursts and the detection of voids measured by BES diagnostic in experiments on MAST spherical tokamak~\cite{sladkomedova2023}.
+On the other hand, radially propagating blobs/voids can excite drift waves and drive intermittent zonal flow \cite{CaoPRL2025, ivanov2020}.
+This result could qualitatively explain the strong correlation between zonal flow power bursts and the detection of voids measured by BES diagnostic in experiments on MAST spherical tokamak \cite{sladkomedova2023}.
 As shown in Figure~\ref{fig:TL03}(a), shortly after the voids of the relative density fluctuations $\delta n/n$ emerge, the perpendicular velocity $v_{perp}$ (approximate to poloidal velocity $v_{\theta}$) exhibits a similar intermittent bursty behavior.
 A sharp peak in the cross correlation and a near zero phase of the cross spectra at $\sim 8$~kHz between two poloidally separated $v_{perp}$ channels suggest the existence of the poloidally symmetric coherent flows.
-These are called geodesic acoustic modes (GAM), which is a branch of zonal flow with finite frequency~\cite{DiamondPPCF2005}.
-Gas puff imaging (GPI) measurements on the HL-2A tokamak, which track the blob motions, suggest that the frequency of blob/void structures are more likely to be higher than $10$~kHz~\cite{yuan2019}.
+These are called geodesic acoustic modes (GAMs), which are a branch of zonal flow with finite frequency \cite{DiamondPPCF2005}.
+Gas puff imaging (GPI) measurements on the HL-2A tokamak, which track the blob motions, suggest that the frequency of blob/void structures are more likely to be higher than $10$~kHz \cite{yuan2019}.